-* Says decision follows appraisal process over longer period
+* Says decision follows appraisal process over longer period of time

 * Says executive board decided unanimously on Friday

 * Sources told Reuters the two sides had held talks

 * Move would have mirrored Allianz’ purchase of Bayern stake (Adds background on Deutsche strategy, details on Dortmund)

 FRANKFURT, June 6 (Reuters) - Germany’s largest lender Deutsche Bank said on Friday it had considered taking a stake in German first-division soccer club Borussia Dortmund but decided against it.

 “The executive board of Deutsche Bank has decided unanimously today not to take a stake in Bundesliga club Borussia Dortmund at the moment, following an appraisal process over a longer period of time,” a spokesman said in a written statement.

 Two people familiar with the matter told Reuters earlier on Friday that Deutsche was considering taking a stake or entering a marketing alliance with the soccer club.

 Deutsche is no stranger to Germany’s only stock-market listed soccer club as it helped organise the club’s initial public offering in 2000.